MakeAndDevelop/default_project_resources/templates/readme/readme-C#.md

 We use [git](https://git-scm.com/) for our version control.

 ### Branching Model
-With explicity versioned software, like mobile apps and desktop apps, we use the git flow:
+With explicity versioned software, like mobile apps and desktop apps, we use the git-flow:
 * [Git-flow](https://nvie.com/posts/a-successful-git-branching-model/)

   Summary: